Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 03 Built once

-Thousands of cycles.
 Zero single-use waste.

 Hand-finished sport-grade flex-shell, sealed PCM pods, sewn-edge indicator badge.
 Designed in the UK, made to outlast the injury that brought you to it.